michalbaldyga/personality-type-prediction/frontend/README.md

 # Personality Type Prediction - frontend

-This project is a GUI application developed in Python for personality type prediction based on a user's digital activity using machine learning.
+This project is a Python-based GUI application that utilizes machine learning to predict a user's personality type based on their digital activity.
+The application provides a graphical user interface for users to interact with and input their digital data for analysis.
+Using advanced machine learning algorithms, the application processes the input data and generates predictions about the user's personality type.

 ## Packages